DataTacticsCorp/rcodec/README.md

   R CMD INSTALL rCodec-0.1.tar.gz

 which will cause R to install the package.
+On Windows platforms, you may need to add --no-multiarch for the install to work properly.

 USAGE